max-mykhailenko/memTask/README.md

 memTask will remember all time which you spent in Sublime Text 2

+Tested on:
+- Windows 8
+- Mac OS X 10.7.5

 WARNING!
-Tested only on windows.
 If you have some problems on other OS please add issues.

 ## Changelog